ALL COHORT APPLICATIONS NOW LIVE:

 About Clean Energy Fellows

-2021-2022 will see the launch of three Fellows cohorts; The Pacific Northwest Clean Energy Fellows, and the industry-specific EV and Water Power Fellows cohorts.
+2022-2023 will see the launch of three Fellows cohorts; The Pacific Northwest Regional cohort, Electric Vehicle cohort, and Water power cohort.
 While these cohorts differ in their intended impact and focus, each of them aligns the needs of students, industry partners, local communities, and the education system to deliver the highest impact with the highest likelihood for longevity.

 All Clean Energy Fellows operate as part of a growing national collaborative of energy education leaders.
-However, there are three separate cohorts that teachers may apply to, each with their own unique objectives and outcomes.
+However, there are three separate cohorts that teachers may apply to or indicate interest for, each with their own unique objectives and outcomes.

-This cohort, consisting of leaders from across the Pacific Northwest, will find ways to reimagine how educators can build student access to and influence on the local energy landscape through a regional Action Plan.
-Each Fellow will develop unique programming that leverages the community relationships, regional energy resources, place-based energy and justice challenges, and industry expertise.
+This cohort, consisting of leaders from across the Pacific Northwest, will find ways to reimagine how educators can build student access to and influence on the local energy landscape through building a customized Action Plan to strengthen the clean energy talent ecosystem.
+Each Clean Energy Fellow will develop unique programming that leverages the community relationships, regional energy resources, place-based energy and justice challenges, and industry expertise.
 Through this process they will create robust, locally meaningful engagements that they will bring to their schools and other education organizations.
 Participating teachers receive a $5,000 stipend and a $2,000 materials budget.

 This cohort consisting leaders from across the Pacific Northwest (BPA territory) is tasked with building innovative and equitable tools for engaging students in the rapidly innovating water power sector.
-Primarily taking the form of curriculum development, this process will leverage the expertise of regional industry leaders as well as the localized educational knowledge of Fellows to broaden public understanding of the critical role that water power technologies have played in the Northwest in shaping the economy both past and present.
+Working as part of a region Clean Energy Talent Development Hub, a project facilitated in partnership with the U.S. Department of Energy and National Renewable Energy Lab, this cohort will operate as national K-12 leaders in building the water power talent ecosystem.
+These Clean Energy Fellows will focus on aggregating and updating curriculum, increasing avenues for engagement in activities, and collaborating with industry voices to jumpstart access to this particular career sector.
 An emphasis on blending history, future grid challenges, and the inclusion of voices from all impacted populations in the region will shape this project.
 Participating teachers receive a $3,000 stipend and a $1,500 materials budget.

 This PNW-based cohort is focused on connecting students and building public understanding around the rapidly innovating electric vehicle sector.
-Through curriculum development with the partnership of regional industry and educational entities, teachers will construct replicable tools for classrooms to explore the future of transportation, and how this shift toward electrification impacts the broader power grid and societal behaviors.
+In partnership with national industry leaders and energy education experts, these Clean Energy Fellows will work toward constructing an implementation toolkit for teachers across the country interested in bringing EV concepts into the classroom.
 Fellows will explore concepts of power grid resiliency, microgrids, vehicle-to-grid potential, load balancing, battery science, vehicle physics, and other area with a focus on identifying issues of justice and equity.
 Participating teachers receive a $3,000 stipend and a $1,500 materials budget.

 The ideal Fellow will have:

-a role serving students from minoritized identities in STEM (Black, Indigenous, LatinX, LGBTQ+, womxn), or rural populations
+a role serving students from minoritized identities in STEM (BIPOC, LatinX, LGBTQ+, women), or rural populations

 experience in curriculum design and educational leadership